aimms/how-to/Articles/301/301-Image-Recognition.rst

 Executing the complete code, our JSON file will be returned in the ``SP_responseFileName`` direction.

-The JSON code can be directly read into the AIMMS model using the `Data Exchange <https://documentation.aimms.com/dataexchange/index.html>`_ library
+The JSON code can be directly read into the AIMMS model using the `Data Exchange <https://documentation.aimms.com/dataexchange/index.html>`_ library.

 ..
 Converting JSON to XML
 .. -----------------------------------------------